 - _adin code never tracks or will track user id.
 We don’t track Users!!

 Important _adin Recommendations:

-Normally _adin parameter shouldn’t affect SEO.
-But, Google could index some of your URLs with our _adin parameter.
+Normally, the _adin parameter shouldn’t affect SEO.
+But Google could index some of your URLs with our _adin parameter.

-Normally this shouldn’t append!!!!
+Normally this shouldn’t happen!!!
 Google algos are smart enough to detect if a parameter must be indexed or not.
 But, we can avoid SEO problems following these easy recommendations: